 With a cellar door created out of a restored grain room and stables, family-owned Pindarie Wines oozes history.
 There's lots of old wood and exposed stone and brick, and the original tin roof sheeting acts as the internal ceiling of the tasting room.
 The Grain Store restaurant serves gourmet pies, such as the wild western rabbit and mushroom pie.
 Tasting plates include the Shearers Platter for Two, with local meats and cheeses, chutneys, olives and wood-fired bread.
 There are ten wines to choose from, and you can drink in the extensive views of vines and grazing sheep.

 Join the family at Turkey Flat Vineyards

 The old bluestone cellar door at Turkey Flat Vineyards was formally a butcher's shop run by the Shultz family, who own the building and vineyards today.
 It’s nestled between the vines on the edge of the historic township of Tanunda.
 The family vineyards date back to 1847.
 You can taste wine and nibble on snacks in the cellar door building, or share a bottle by the fire or out in the garden looking onto the vines.
 A Museum Masterclass allows you to delve into historic Turkey Flat wines, accompanied by local produce.
 You can learn how to make cocktails using Turkey Flat's aperitif wine, aromatised Quinquina, in a Quinquina Blending class.
-These are held in the garden in spring and summer.
+Classes are held in the garden during spring and summer.